HappySeaFox/sail/README.md

 ### CMake options overview

-- `SAIL_DEV=ON|OFF` - Enable developer mode with pedantic warnings and possible `ASAN` enabled for examples
+- `SAIL_DEV=ON|OFF` - Enable developer mode with pedantic warnings and possible `ASAN` enabled for examples.
+Default: `OFF`
 - `SAIL_ONLY_PLUGINS="a;b;c"` - Enable only the plugins specified in this ';'-separated list.
-  Plugins with missing dependencies will be disabled regardless this setting
+  Plugins with missing dependencies will be disabled regardless this setting.
+Default: empty list
 - `SAIL_EXCEPT_PLUGINS="a;b;c"` - Enable all plugins except the plugins specified in this ';'-separated list.
-  Plugins with missing dependencies will be disabled regardless this setting
+  Plugins with missing dependencies will be disabled regardless this setting.
+Default: empty list
-- `SAIL_READ_OUTPUT_BPP32_BGRA=ON|OFF` - Make the read operations output BPP32-BGRA pixels instead of BPP32-RGBA
+- `SAIL_READ_OUTPUT_BPP32_BGRA=ON|OFF` - Make the read operations output BPP32-BGRA pixels instead of BPP32-RGBA.
+Default: `OFF`
-- `SAIL_COLORED_OUTPUT=ON|OFF` - Enable colored console output on Windows >= 10 and Unix platforms
+- `SAIL_COLORED_OUTPUT=ON|OFF` - Enable colored console output on Windows >= 10 and Unix platforms.
+Default: `ON`

 ### Windows